-THE centenary was celebrated here by an admirable procession of the trades, and by two large public gatherings, a dinner in the Cross-Keys, and a soirce in the Cross-Keys, and a soirce in the Cross-Keys, and a soirce in the Cross-Keys and the soirce was precised over by Mr Alexander Mitchell, and the soirce was precised over by Mr Alexander Mitchell, and the soirce was precised over by Mr Alexander Mitchell and thousand the soirce was precised over by Mr Alexander Mitchell and thousand was a soil of the soirce was precised over by Mr Alexander Mitchell and the soirce was precised over by Mr Alexander Mitchell and the soirce was precised to the soirce was a soil of the soil of the soirce was a soil of the soirce was a soil of the soil of MUSSELBURGH, THE poet's birthday was celebrated in this town with due honour.
+THE centenary was celebrated here by an admirable procession of the trades, and by two large public gatherings, a dinner in the Cross-Keys, and a soiree in the Corn Exchange, besides a number of minor meetings in connexion with some of the trades.
+The soirce was presided over by Mr Alexander Mitchell, and the dinner at the Cross-keys by Dr Thomson.
+Admirable addresses were delivered at both places.
+MUSSELBURGH The poet's birthday was celebrated in this town with due honour.
 The shops and places of business were closed after mid-day, and the bells rung.
-In the afternoon, a meeting, presided over by the Provost, was held.
-All the members of Council were present, with the exception of one, who was prevented by indisposition.
-About seventy other inhabitants of the town and vicinity also attended.
-Provost Kemp gave, in a few appropriate words, "The Memory of Robert Burns."
-Bailie Brown officiated as croupier, and proposed "The Memory of Robert Ferguson," to whose poetry Burns was wont to attribute his predilection for Scottish verse.
-Bailie Riddock gave "The Memory of Sir Walter Scott;" Dr Laurie that of "Delta" (the late Dr Moir); Dr Scott of "Allan Ramsay;" Mr Lees that of "The Author of the 'Pleasures of Hope'"-all accompanied with appropriate remarks, and in some of the instances with specimens of the poetry.
-Two of the sons of "Delta" were present, and one of them, at request of the meeting, read, with much taste, his father's stanzas for the Burns festival in Ayrshire about fifteen years ago.
-PORTOBELLO On Tuesday night, a party of gentlemen, numbering about seventy, sat down to dinner, in honour of the Centenary of Robert Burns, in the large hall of the Commercial Hotel, Portobello, under the Presidency of the Provost, Colonel Johnston.
-Mr Douglas and Mr Kemp acted as crouniers.
-After the usual loyal coasts had been drunk, Mr DOUGLAS, who, in consequence of the infirm health of the Provost, which rendered it somewhat uncertain whether he would be present on the occasion, had kindly undertaken to propose "The Immortal Memory of the Bard of Scotland" in an excellent speech.
-The programme among other things included the following tosats and songs.-Song, "Rantin' Robin," Bailie Cnig; "The Poetry of Scotland," Mr Kemp, Song, Mr Thomas Scott; "The Pesantry of Scotland," Mr Calder; Reply, Mr Robert Inglis; Song, Mr Madlon; "The Sons and Surviving Relations of Burns," Mr Wood; Song, "The Friends and Patrons of Burns, Coupled with the name of James, Earl of Glencarin, "Mr Livingston.
-BINNEY QUARRY.

-Mr David Lind, of Binney Quarry, entertained the workmen in his employment to supper at Uphall Im.
-After the usual toasts, with a sprinkling of our immortal bard's songs, the company separated, after having spent a very happy and convivial evening.
+In the afternoon, a meeting, presided over by the Provest, was held.
+All the members of Council were presents, with the exception of one, who was prevented by indisposition.
+About seventy other inhabitants of the town and vicinity also attended, and the seventy other inhabitants of the town and vicinity also attended, or the seventy other inhabitants of the town and vicinity also attended to prove the seventy of the seventy of the seventy and proposed "The Memory of Robert Ferguson," to whose postry Burna was wont to attribute his predilection for Scottish verse.
+Ballio Riddock gave "The Memory of Sir Walter Scott;" De Laurie that of "Delta" (the late Dr Moir); Dr Scott of "Allan Romany;" Mr Lees slate of "The Author of the Pleasures of of the instances with specimens of the poetry.
+Two of the som of "Delta" were present, and one of them, at request of the meeting, read, with much usate, his father's stanzas for the Durna featural in Agrahie about fifteen years ago.
+PORTOBELLO On Tuesday night, a party of gentlemen, numbering about seventy, sat down to dinner, in honour of the Centenary of Robert Burns, in the large hall of the Commercial Hotel, Portobello, under the Presidency of the Provest, Colonel Johnston.
+Mr Doughs and Mr Kemp acted as croupiers.
+After the usual loyal toasts had been drunk, Mr DOUGLAS, who, in consequence of the infirm health of the Provost, which rendered it somewhat uncertain whether he would be present on the occasion, had kindly undertaken to propose "The Immortal Memory of the Bard of Scotland" in an excellent speech.
+The programme among other things included the following toats and songs: "Song," flamin Robin, "Bailie Craig; "The Poetry of Scotland," Mr. Kemp; Song, Mr. Thomas Scott; "The Poetry of Scotland," Mr. Kemp; Song, Mr. Thomas Scott; "The Poesantry of Scotland," Mr. Kemp; Song, Mr. Thomas Scott; "The Sons and Surviving Relations of Burns, "Mr. Wood; Song, "The Friends and Patrons of Burns, coupled with the name of James, Earlof Glencair," Mr. Livingston.
+BINNEY QUARRY Mr DAVID LIND, of Binney Quarry, entertained the workmen in his employment to supper at Uphall Inn.
+After the usual tosats, with a sprinkling of our immortal bards songs, the company separated, after having spent a very happy and convivial evening.
 Upwards of sixty sat down to supper.
 LASSWADE.

-THE festival was celebrated here by a dinner in the Gardeners' Hall, to which about eighty-five sat down-Dr Smith in the chair; W. Young and H. Henderson, Esqs., acting as croupiers.
-After dinner, and the usual loval toasts having been drunk, the Chairman, in a very appropriate speech, gave the toast of the evening, giving a short account of the life, and dwelling at considerable length on the talent and genius, of this the greatest of Scottish poets.
-The toast was drunk with all the honours.
+THE festival was celebrated here by a dinner in the Gardeners' Hall, to which about eighty-five sat down-Dr Smith in the chair; W. Young and H. Henderson, Eegs, seting as crupiars.
+After dimer, and the usual loyal tosets having been drunt, the Chairman, in a very appropriate speech, gave the tosat of the venning giving a short account of the life, and dwelling at dencentral control of the life, and dwelling at the state of the life of the life of the life of the life of the Stottiah poets.
+The tosat was drunk with all the honour.
 CRAMOND.